My 2003 Buell XB9. Few motorcycles were so misunderstood as Eric Buell’s XB.

 Once ridden I started to actually look at the details.
 Eric Buell was obsessed with mass centralization putting the fuel in the frame, the engine oil in the swing arm and of course the underslung muffler rare then but widely used now.
 He put a ZTL disc on the front rim and chose a light kevlar belt for final drive.
 The bike was quite minimalist with all wires, hoses or clamps hidden, unlike the Speed Triples and Ducati Monsters of the time.
 The Harley v-twin was also hidden with a fan behind it to extract heat which could have been implemented better.
 Also the engine fueling was not quite right but otherwise the pushrod mill gave reliable service and about 90hp.
 Modest figure for sports bike riders, but a superb figure for supermoto riders and didn’t need oil changed every 500km like a Husaberg.

-The bike above was the demo I rode that day.
+The bike below was the demo I rode that day.
 I got a terrific deal on it.
 Not a machine suited to open road blasting.
 A Duke 690 is closest bike I can think to compare it to – but even the Duke is bigger bike.
 By foolishly promoting the XB as a sports bike journalists put it in a box based on cc and then had it in comparisons with bikes twice as powerful.
-But I doubt anything written by the press could have changed minds at the time.
+But I doubt anything written by the press could have changed minds at the time or now.
 Nobody got it, everyone told me it must be crap.
-Their loss, the XB was the best supermoto and 100% reliable.
+Their loss, the XB was the most fun bike I have ever ridden and 100% reliable.